lichess-org/broadcaster/README.md

 This program uses free code signing provided by [SignPath.io](https://signpath.io?utm_source=foundation&utm_medium=github&utm_campaign=lichess) and a certificate by the [SignPath Foundation](https://signpath.org?utm_source=foundation&utm_medium=github&utm_campaign=lichess)

+## Privacy Policy

+This program will not transfer any information to other networked systems unless specifically requested by the user or the person installing or operating it.
+See the Lichess [Privacy Policy](https://lichess.org/privacy).

 ## Development Setup

 ### Prerequisites